cpske/ISP/assignment/week12/movie-rental2.md

 Lines beginning with a '#' symbol are comments and should be ignored.

 I will add some more movies to the small file that is there now.

+## What to Submit

+Commit your work to your existing `movierental` repository on Github.